ffbeast/ffbeast.github.io/docs/en/downloads_effect_profiles.md

 ### [Generic fighter jet](../../assets/profiles/DCS_Generic_fighter_jet_template_mix_of_DirectX_and_relevant_telemetry_shakers.json) (by FFBeast)
 - Roll + Pitch
-- This profile do not claim to be the most realistic, but has all relevant jet shakers and gunnery effects for maximum immersion.
+- This profile do not claim to be the most realistic, but has all relevant jet shakers and gunnery effects for maximum
+- immersion.
 Use it to learn how effects works or as the template for other jet planes.
-By removing non relevant effects and changing main spring effect it is possible to make this profile compatible with most jet fighters (or even non fighter jets) present in games.
+By removing non relevant
+- effects and changing main spring effect it is possible to make this profile compatible with most jet fighters
+- (or even non fighter jets) present in games.

 ### [Generic warbird](../../assets/profiles/DCS_Generic_warbird_template_mix_of_DirectX_and_relevant_telemetry_shakers.json) (by FFBeast)
 - Roll + Pitch
-- This profile do not claim to be the most realistic, but has all relevant prop airplane shakers and gunnery effects for maximum immersion.
+- This profile do not claim to be the most realistic, but has all relevant prop airplane shakers and gunnery effects
+- for maximum immersion.
 Use it to learn how effects works or as the template for other prop driven planes.
-By removing non relevant effects, chang airspeed and/or prop airflow effects profile can be adjusted to be usable with most propeller driven planes present in games.
+- By removing non relevant effects, changing airspeed and/or prop airflow effects profile can be adjusted to
+- be usable with most propeller driven planes present in games.

 # DCS